Raine Square

 Raine Square is a property in the central business district of Perth, Western Australia.
-It is in a block bound by Murray Street, William Street and Wellington Streets.
+It is in a block bound by Murray Street, William Street and Wellington Street.
 The square is named after Joe and Mary Raine.

 History

 The square was formed as a pedestrian way through land surrounded by hotels acquired by the University of Western Australia in the 1960s, including the Wentworth and the Royal hotels.
 The name was used in 1984, and the square officially opened in 1986.